Introduction to the Stock Market

 In a long position, the owner benefits when the stock or share gains in value.
 The potential profit is unlimited.
 So the “long” position is said to be “bullish.”
 When the stock is down, the most that the owner can lose is the amount of money he has originally paid for it.
 Since it is impossible to lose more, it is said that the owners have “limited liability.”

-Suppose a share is purchased at $60, if the share value doesn’t change the owner’s profit will be $0.
+Suppose a share is purchased at $60 if the share value doesn’t change the owner’s profit will be $0.
 If the share grows in value up to $100, the owner’s profit is $40.
 If the share price drops to $30, the owner’s loss will be $30.

 Say for example that a short seller borrows 1 GM Stock from the owner in exchange for the borrower’s IOU.
 The borrower sells 1 GM share to a buyer for $60.
 If the market value of 1 GM drops to $50, the borrower gets $10.

-Example of Short Selling
+Short Selling Example

 Suppose the borrowed share has a present value of $60; if the share price doesn’t change, the short seller’s profit will be $0.

-If the borrowed share’s price goes up in value up to $70, the short seller’s loss will be (-$10).
+However, if the borrowed share’s price goes up in value up to $70, the short seller’s loss will be (-$10).

 If the borrowed share’ price drops in value up to $50, the short seller will make a $10 profit.